ikoskinn/ResendPy/README.md

 # ResendPy
 Python bot created on Telethon, can forward messages from another channels to yours.
+It uses Telegram accounts, not bots.

 # HOW TO START